Admyral-Security/admyral/README.md

 <img src="img/monitoring.svg" alt="admyral" />

-### Reliable and Scalable Workflow Infrastructure Out-of-the-box 📦
+### Reliable and Scalable Infrastructure Out-of-the-box 📦

 Built on [Temporal](https://temporal.io/) (used by Netflix, Retool, and co.), Admyral ensures reliable, scalable workflows -- incl. secrets management for integrations.
 Deploy in under 5 minutes without infrastructure or scalability worries.

-### Start Automating Any Workflow - SecOps or GRC 🎬
+### Start Automating Any Control or GRC Workflow 🎬

-Make your _security operations_ more efficient, accomplish more with less resources, and standardize the quality of your SOPs.
+Make your _security grc operations_ more efficient and accomplish more with less resources.

-When automating workflows in _GRC/Compliance_, reduce the effort for IT-dependent manual controls.
+When automating controls in _GRC_, reduce the effort for evidence collection and establish continuous control monitoring.

-Example workflows can be found in [examples/playbooks/workflows](https://github.com/Admyral-Security/admyral/tree/main/examples).
+Example workflows/controls can be found in [examples/playbooks/workflows](https://github.com/Admyral-Security/admyral/tree/main/examples).

 ## 📃 License